pacphi/make-onboarding-suck-less/scripts/tanzu/tap/INSTALL.md

 * API Portal
   * [Viewing APIs](https://docs.pivotal.io/api-portal/1-0/api-viewer.html)

 A more detailed review of what capabilities a developer may leverage may be found [here](USAGE.md).
-To whet your appetite please consult the section below entitled [For your consideration](#for-your-consideration).
+Also, to whet your appetite, please consult the section below entitled [For your consideration](#for-your-consideration).

 ## Uninstall Tanzu Application Platform